J-HanRyang/Semicon_Academi/FPGA_Digital_Clock With 2 Sensors/README.md

 - **Hyuncheol Cho** : Team Lead, responsible for the Ultrasonic Sensor module.

-- **Hyunhang Heo** : Responsible for the DHT11 sensor module and assisted with the Ultrasonic Sensor.
+- **Hyungang Heo** : Responsible for the DHT11 sensor module and assisted with the Ultrasonic Sensor.

 - **Jubin Hwang** : Responsible for the UART part and PC command implementation.